Our Belief: Making Common Sense More Common with Peer-to-Peer Support

-Students from First-generation and Low-Income communities, or who identify as members of these communities, often struggle with the transition to college and additional challenges upon matriculation.
+Students from First-generation and Low-Income communities, Refugee Communities or Ethnic Minority groups, or who identify as members of these communities, often struggle with the transition to college and additional challenges upon matriculation.
 Our organization guides students with the transition and adjustment to post-secondary institutions- a crucial aspect left out of many college related organizations.
-At General Intelligence(s), we don’t believe that the “job is done” once someone is accepted to a post-secondary institution.
+We know that counselors at schools are overwhelmed and busy and we also know that it may be intimidating to reach out to them at college.
+At General Intelligences, we don’t believe that the “job is done” once someone is accepted to a post-secondary institution.

 We provide daily content, partnerships with other organizations on specialized webinars, and mentorship and tutoring programs with high school seniors, undergraduates and career professionals.
 We believe that this knowledge should be free and not hiding behind a pay-wall or a school subscription.